Iteam1337/config/README.md

 })
 ```

-## "secrets"
+## "Secrets"

 This module got extended with `docker-swarm` in mind, and their way of handling <br/> secrects (which is run-time mounted files).

-There's a option for the config-module to look into a directory and treat all <br/> files a key/value config.
+There's an option for the config module to look into a directory and treat all <br/> files a key/value config.

 For example:
 The directory `/run/secrets` has these file in it: